 The term “senior living” always seems to be thrown around but it is a term that is often misunderstood and misused.
 This term covers many aspects of caring for the elderly.
 There are many senior living options available for those wanting to find a place for a loved one, as well as someone who wants to find a rewarding career in this field.
 When it comes to finding the best options, there are two main divisions in senior living.

 Assisted Living Facility

-Assisted living facilities offer a wide range of benefits and they also generally provide a good selection of services and amenities that are designed for elderly care patients.
+Assisted living facilities offer a wide range of benefits and they generally provide a good selection of services and amenities designed for elderly patients.
 The services are designed specifically to help the residents live a happy, healthy, and semi-independent life.
-Assisted living facilities are ideal for individuals who can still take care of themselves and who are able to perform day to day tasks without much help.
-This option helps the patient and the family by providing peace of mind that residents can live their life and enjoy life without the fear of things like falling and being alone for days or weeks at a time.
-If you decide to go into this area of nursing care, need to be kind, patient, understanding, supportive, easy going, soft spoken, and outgoing.
+Assisted living facilities are ideal for individuals who can still take care of themselves and are able to perform day to day tasks without much help.
+This option helps the patient and the family by providing peace of mind that residents can enjoy life without the fear of things like falling and being alone for days or weeks at a time.
+Those who work in this area of nursing care, need to be kind, patient, understanding, supportive, easy-going, soft-spoken, and outgoing.

-Board and Home Care Facilities
+Home Care Facilities

 Home care facilities are another variation of assisted living that provides a higher level of help and assistance.
 It is an ideal choice for those who need more care and attention in their day to day living and activities.
 Board and home care facilities offer more assistance and help than the traditional assisted living facility.
 They are a better choice than a nursing home or an assisted living facility because there are far more staff members and far fewer residents.